FreeRADIUS/wiki.freeradius.org/version4/Home.md

 what it wishes with the `REQUEST`, secure in the knowledge that no other code in the server will be touching that `REQUEST`.

-### Transport + Application
+### IO + Application

-The "transport + application" layer is responsbile for gluing together the transport layer and the application layer.
-It provides APIs which are largely identical to the transport layer.
+The "IO + application" layer is responsbile for gluing together the IO layer and the application layer.
+It provides APIs which are largely identical to the io layer.
 The crucial difference is that it is application aware.

 For example, TCP sockets do not require de-dup of Access-Request packets, but UDP sockets do require such de-dup.
-In contrast, de-dup is not necessary for Accounting-Request packets for either TCP or UDP transport.
-However, if a TCP socket is unexpectedly closed, the "transport + application" layer should signal Access-Request packets to stop processing.
-The "transport + application" layer should probably allow Accounting-Request packets to continue being processed.
+In contrast, de-dup is not necessary for Accounting-Request packets for either TCP or UDP.
+However, if a TCP socket is unexpectedly closed, the "io + application" layer should signal Access-Request packets to stop processing.
+The "io + application" layer should probably allow Accounting-Request packets to continue being processed.
 The theory is that it is always useful to record accounting data, even if the NAS doesn't know you're doing this.

-In the current design of the server, there is little distinction between the transports.
-All transports are (largely) treated identically, and all transports are strongly tied to applications.
+In the current design of the server, there is little distinction between the network protocols.
+All protocols are (largely) treated identically, and all protocols are strongly tied to applications.

-Fixing that design means that the transports and applications are loosely coupled.
-Which means that for example, a "detail" file reader just becomes a "files + Accounting-Request" transport.
+Fixing that design means that the protocols and applications are loosely coupled.
+Which means that for example, a "detail" file reader just becomes a "files + Accounting-Request" implementation.
 It also becomes easy to update the detail file to read CoA packets.
-That's just a "files + CoA-Request" transport.
+That's just a "files + CoA-Request" implementation.
 Even though this would still be new code, the new code would be small and simple.

-Where transports need to handle multiple applications (e.g. Access-Request and Status-Server), that knowledge is in the "transport + application" layer, and not in the application layer.
+Where network protocols need to handle multiple applications (e.g. Access-Request and Status-Server), that knowledge is in the "io
++ application" layer, and not in the application layer.

 ## Processing Sections